 This award is presented to a project or team responsible for applying free software, or the ideas of the free software movement, in a project that intentionally and significantly benefits society in other aspects of life.
-Nominations for this award and the Award for the Advancement of Free Software will be accepted until Sunday, November 5th, 2017 at 23:59 UTC.

 This award stresses the use of free software in the service of humanity.
 The award recognizes projects or teams that encourage people to cooperate in freedom to accomplish tasks of great social benefit, and those that apply free software ideas and lessons outside the free software community.
 A long-term commitment to one's project (or the potential for a long-term commitment) is crucial to this end.